 - As I mentioned earlier, we heard from our (amazing) evaluator, Dawn, that Ashar was officially GOOD TO GO on the year, and we turned in our paperwork to the school district.
 Achievement Unlocked: Ninth Grade Completion!

-- We drove two hours in a monsoon to visit the Tyson’s Corner mega-mall, where we then bought nothing except a Cinnabon (well, Dan bought two pairs of fashion shorts, but Ashar and I did not spend)… mostly because we’re crazy.
+- We drove two hours in a monsoon to visit the Tyson’s Corner mega-mall, where we then bought nothing except a Cinnabon (well, Kaitlyn bought two pairs of fashion shorts, but Ashar and I did not spend)… mostly because we’re crazy.

-- Also as mentioned above, Dan’s parents visited us for a week from their home in Arizona.
+- Also as mentioned above, Kaitlyn’s parents visited us for a week from their home in Arizona.
 We had a great time just hanging out, watching Eureka and touring local farmers’ markets.

 - As part of their visit, we took everyone to Centralia, our favorite abandoned place.
 Ashar fell in love with their cemetery and spent the better part of an hour seeking out graves of World War II soldiers there.

 - As a new family hobby, we’ve taken up doing jigsaw puzzles, and last month, we finished a 750-piece panorama of the Las Vegas skyline at night.